 With any type of project management, an employee is likely being asked to perform this task alongside their regular job.
 If there isn’t a qualified person on staff, or if no one has bandwidth to take on the task, seek third-party assistance.
 You can outsource the entire project or only certain parts of the move.
 Your hardware vendors should be notified ahead of time.
 They may have resources, special procedures or need to seed IT equipment differently in the new location.

 A comprehensive plan has been created and approved.
 Everyone is on-board and teams have been allocated to the project.
-The next step in a data center relocation is a thorough site audit that reviews the equipment in the current infrastructure.
-Based on current state, identify mission critical machines that might need to be moved first.
-Map all the dependencies between different pieces of equipment.
-Decide which machines need to be upgraded, decommissioned, or replaced.
+The next step in a data center relocation is a thorough site audit.
+The audit team reviews the equipment in the current infrastructure.
+The assessment will be for current state and identify mission critical machines that might need to be moved first.
+All the dependencies between different pieces of equipment will be mapped.
+Once the audit is complete, decisions are made about which machines need to be upgraded, decommissioned, or replaced.
 The data center audit process is also an opportunity to upgrade to new equipment as part of the relocated.

 Although outside the specific scope of a data center audit, make sure you address the networking, security, and authentication impacts of the relocation.
-Connectivity needs to be ensured, authentication needs to function, and the applications need to be able to talk to each other.
+Connectivity needs to be ensured and authentication needs to function.
+All applications need to be able to talk to each other.
 If your organization doesn’t have this type of expertise, there are third party professionals who can help.

 If you are in a green-field situation, you will be using all new hardware to host your existing workload.
 Your focus will be on the actual migration work.
 In other scenarios, you might use a swing hardware strategy to minimize waste and keep costs in control.
 Another option is to rent a section of or the whole footprint of your final environment.
 In this rent and replace strategy, the vendor will rent your existing hardware profile and accept your original equipment in return.
 Your infrastructure requirements may even change during the course of the project.
 It’s important to remain flexible and consider all methods from a variety of perspectives.
 And, always have a backup plan.

 You’ve documented your overall plan, detailed individual steps and mapped out contingencies for your data center relocation.
-Before the actual relocation, testing needs to happen in your current environment to set a baseline.
-Well managed testing will ensure the compatibility of IT equipment and save cost, time and project integrity.
+Before the actual relocation, testing needs to happen in your current environment.
+This will set a baseline.
+Well managed testing will ensure the compatibility of IT equipment.
+It will also save cost, time and project integrity.

 Another part of documentation is equipment tagging.
 Include the serial number and warranty information for each item being moved.
 Warranties need to be reviewed for move clauses.
-Service contracts also need to be reviewed and individual vendors notified of the move.
+In addition, service contracts also need to be reviewed and individual vendors notified of the move.
 This will allow any licensing issues to be addressed.